qatrackplus/qatrackplus/docs/admin/qa/auto_review.rst

    Auto review rule sets

-To choose an Auto Review Rule Set for a Test LIst, use the "Auto Review Rules" field on the Test List configuration page:
+To choose an Auto Review Rule Set for a Test List, use the "Auto Review Rules" field on the Test List configuration page: